GiangHM/Documents/AzureLearning/AzureTableStorage/README.md

 ## [What is it and uses for what?](https://learn.microsoft.com/en-us/azure/storage/tables/table-storage-overview)
 - is a service that stores non-relational structured data, (NoSQL data)
-- storing TBs of structured data for serving web scale applicaiton
+- storing TBs of structured data for serving web-scale application
-- storing dataset don't requeire complex joins.
+- storing datasets doesn't require complex joins.
 - Querying data quickly
-- Accessing data using OData protocol
+- Accessing data using the OData protocol
 ## [Table storage concepts](https://learn.microsoft.com/en-us/rest/api/storageservices/Understanding-the-Table-Service-Data-Model)
 - Storage account
 - Tables